ThatNintendoNerd/stage_config/README.md

 A [Skyline](https://github.com/skyline-dev/skyline) plugin for Super Smash Bros.
 Ultimate that enables the use and modification of stage features that are otherwise hardcoded into the game.

-The latest release can be found [here](https://github.com/ThatNintendoNerd/stage_config/releases/latest).
+The latest version is available from the [Releases](https://github.com/ThatNintendoNerd/stage_config/releases/latest) page.

 ## Features

-Through the use of a configuration file, a stage mod can take advantage of the following features:
+Using a configuration file, a stage mod can take advantage of the following features:

 - New dynamic ground collisions
 - Flatten or unflatten battle objects